Connected Fitness: Tech which brings fitness into people’s homes

 Since they are AI-enabled, in the future, these devices could provide an entire range of health solutions for diet and nutrition, sleep, and mindfulness, with personalized offerings based on the data collected from an individual.
 They could even go a step further, connecting users to medical professionals, physical therapists, and doctors, thereby saving the effort of a trip to the clinic.

 Role of TechAhead in connected fitness applications

 With social distancing likely to be the new norm for some time, developing connected fitness mobile app solutions can be the best way forward for fitness tech start-ups or gyms and studios, that are looking at expanding their offering by providing in-home workouts in real-time.
-With years of experience in developing mobile apps and web apps, including fitness apps, as well as AI-based solutions, TechAhead’s team has the expertise to build software solutions for fitness companies like TheHealthyMummy.
+With years of experience in mobile application development and web app development, including fitness apps, as well as AI-based solutions, TechAhead’s team has the expertise to build software solutions for fitness companies like TheHealthyMummy.

 Connected fitness solutions may not entirely replace gyms and boutique fitness studios in the short term.
 However, in the current scenario with social distancing being the norm, they are the best solution for fitness startups and studios to innovate and offer customized workout to fitness enthusiasts who want to continue to work towards their goals through in-home workouts that they can access even through lockdowns or quarantines.

 Until now, connected fitness referred to wearables and fitness apps, but connected fitness equipment, which is relatively new, has the potential to disrupt the fitness marketplace by providing a more connected, informed and effective way to stay healthy and fit without having to step out of the safe environment at home.